Skip to main content

 Protests against environment assessment report on N-plant by unaccredited body yields result

-Protest against public hearing for N-plant By Our Representative Representations and protests against the environment impact assessment (EIA) report by an unaccredited body, of the proposed nuclear plant at Mithi Virdi in Bhavnagar district in Gujarat, are starting to have an impact.
+Protest against public hearing for N-plant By A Representative Representations and protests against the environment impact assessment (EIA) report by an unaccredited body, of the proposed nuclear plant at Mithi Virdi in Bhavnagar district in Gujarat, are starting to have an impact.
 The Union ministry of environment and forests, taking cognizance of the representation from the Parayavaran Suraksha Samiti (PSS), Vadodara, Gujarat, against the project, as also from other "persons, organizations, institutions", has sought clarification from PB Rastogi, director, expert appraisal committee (EAC), Nuclear Power Projects.
 It wants "necessary action" be taken in case the environmental public hearing (EPH) for EIA was held on March 5.

 Millions deprived of HIV/AIDS treatment as Indian pharma industry amass huge profits abroad from drugs